bobbigmac/live-slides/README.md

 # Live-Slides

-Add powerpoint-esque slides, reactively, by multiple collaborative users and animate between them.
+Add powerpoint-esque slides, reactively, and animate between them.

+Updates slide content in realtime.

+Allows viewer to follow progress of presenter.

+Allows viewer to raise questions to presenter, each is added as a slide at the end of the presentation where the presenter may add answers.
+Alerts are raised for new questions.

+Four types of slide are currently supported:

+* Content: Markdown content

+* Image: Link to an image, uses full slide

+* IFrame: Embed a website (like youtube embed)

+* Question: Added from questions raised by viewers

 ## TODO:

-Everything, just a stub right now.
+UI Tweaks, improve button placements

+Multi-user editable presentations

+Fix some known issues with slide updates

-## Suggestions
+## Contributing

 PRs welcome.
 Should include example usage of package or suggested new functionality.